 In situations where the photos have been obtained by hacking into a mobile device or an individual account, a further offence has likely been committed.
 The Computer Misuse Act 1990 defines various crimes relating to unauthorised access to computer material, and these are also punishable by imprisonment.

 Finally, the law on this issue goes beyond the criminal realm.
-It may be possible to bring civil claims such as harassment, which, as detailed below, can be remedied by compensation.
+It may be possible to bring civil claims such as harassment, which, as explained below, can be remedied by compensation.

-Perhaps most importantly of all, if you become the victim of a leak or threatened leak of private photos, it is advisable to immediately obtain legal advice from a Reputation and Privacy legal expert as well as potential criminal support.
+Perhaps most importantly of all, if you become the victim of a leak or threatened leak of private photos, it is advisable to immediately obtain legal advice from a solicitor with expertise in reputation and privacy issues.

 An important first step is often to inform the police of the leak or threatened leak.
 The police can investigate any offences committed including those detailed above.